 When you turn on Sync Settings on your Windows 10 PC, your operating system takes care of all your settings and sets the same for all your Windows 10 devices.
 You can choose which settings you want to sync across your devices, such as passwords, browser settings, color themes and more.

-Sync settings in Windows 10
+How to sync your settings in Windows 10

 To enable the sync settings you first need to login to your Windows 10 with your same Microsoft Account on all your devices.